kemalkochekov/CRUD-API/README.md

 ## Features

-- GetByID: Retrieve data from the database based on the provided ID.
+- Get: Retrieve data from the database based on the provided ID.
 - Create: Add new data to the database.
 - Delete: Remove data from the database based on the provided ID.
 - Update: Update existing data in the database based on the provided ID.